gliderlabs/registrator/README.md

 Services are registered and deregistered based on container start and die events from Docker.
 The service definitions are created with information from the container, including user-defined metadata in the container environment.

 For each published port of a container, a `Service` object is created and passed to the `ServiceRegistry` to register.
-A `Service` object looks like this and defaults explained in the comments:
+A `Service` object looks like this with defaults explained in the comments:

 	type Service struct {
 		ID    string               // <hostname>:<container-name>:<internal-port>